jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-music-on-my-mind-the-music-mental-health-campaign.md

 [Support Act](https://supportact.org.au/) - helps artists and music workers who are facing hardship due to illness, a mental health problem, injury or some other crisis.

 [ReachOut](https://www.facebook.com/ReachOutAUS/) - Australia’s leading online mental health organisation for young people and their parents, helping young people get through anything from everyday issues to tough times with their practical support, tools and tips.

+Big thanks to our campaign sponsor [Ticketswap](ticketswap.com.au) for their generous support.
 <br><br>

 **Music on my Mind: Rave for Mental Health**